pikaak/CatTarot/replit.md

 ## Overview

 Cat Tarot is an interactive web application where users can ask questions about their cat and receive answers from their cat's perspective using tarot card insights.
 The app provides three-card tarot readings using a full 78-card deck (22 Major Arcana + 56 Minor Arcana), with AI-generated responses where the cat speaks directly to its owner.
 Users ask questions ABOUT their cat (health, feelings, wants, needs), and the young cat responds honestly about itself.
-The application features a talking cat interface with personalized greetings, custom cat photo upload capability, overlapping card spread layout, prominent card selection counter, loading indicators, and smooth animations for an engaging user experience.
+The application features a talking cat interface with personalized greetings, editable cat names and photos, overlapping card spread layout, prominent card selection counter, large visible result cards, loading indicators, and smooth animations for an engaging user experience.

 ## User Preferences